Upcoming Fixtures

 Railway Union Cricket Club is a community-based, family-oriented club that has been playing on Park Avenue since 1904.
 We are part of a multi-sports club where bowls, hockey, rugby, soccer and tennis are all played at various levels and age grades.
 There are five men’s’ teams playing in Leinster Cricket open competitions.
 There is also a women’s team and boys’ teams for all age groups.

-In 2023, our first team will be coached by Kevin O'Brien (Irelands most capped Cricket International) and will play in the Leinster Premier league, having gained promotion in the 2022 season.
-Also during the season we plan to open our weatherproofed Indoor Cricket practice facility, which will provide 3 indoor nets with lighting available to members to use all year-year round.
+Since 2023, our first team has been coached by Kevin O'Brien and play in the Leinster Premier league.
+We have also recently opened our weatherproofed Indoor Cricket practice facility - the Railway Dome - which will provide 3 indoor nets with lighting available to members to use all year-year round.

 Railway Union Cricket Club have a proud history in developing young cricketers in a fun, safe and competitive environment.
 2011 World Cup hero Kevin O’Brien is one of the many who learned to play cricket and made life-long friends in Railway.